rickspencer3/llembedings/README.md

  * Running on http://172.17.0.2:5001
 Press CTRL+C to quit
 ```
 In your web browser go to localhost:5001.
 Enter a query, and then wait for the answer.
-You can use the back button to enter another query.